 ROLL THE DOUGH

-- Whisk an egg together for the egg wash.
+- Whisk an egg together with a splash of water for the egg wash.

 - Roll the first dough disk into a round shape ¼" - ⅛" thick.
-Use a cookie stamp or cookie cutter to cut out the leaf shapes, transfer them to a baking sheet and place in the freezer.
+Use a cookie stamp or cookie cutter to cut out the leaf shapes, transfer them to a baking sheet.

 - Using a pastry brush, gently brush each leaf with egg wash.
 Then sprinkle lightly with sparkling sugar.
-Place the baking sheet with dough leaves in the freezer or refrigerator to chill.
+Chill in the freezer until ready to use.

-- On a lightly floured surface, roll out the second disk onto into a 12" round about ¼" - ⅛" thick.
+- On a lightly floured surface, roll out the second pie dough disk onto into a 12" round about ¼" - ⅛" thick.

 APPLE PEAR FILLING